luigi-derson/Survey-Form/README.md

 <del>User Story #11: For the name, email, and number input fields, I can see placeholder text that gives me a description or instructions for each field.</del>

-**User Story #12**: Inside the form element, I can select an option from a dropdown that has a corresponding id="dropdown".
+<del>User Story #12: Inside the form element, I can select an option from a dropdown that has a corresponding id="dropdown".</del>

-**User Story #13**: Inside the form element, I can select a field from one or more groups of radio buttons.
-Each group should be grouped using the name attribute.
+<del>User Story #13: Inside the form element, I can select a field from one or more groups of radio buttons.
+Each group should be grouped using the name attribute.</del>

-**User Story #14**: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value attribute.
+<del>User Story #14: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value attribute.</del>

-**User Story #15**: Inside the form element, I am presented with a textarea at the end for additional comments.
+<del>User Story #15: Inside the form element, I am presented with a textarea at the end for additional comments.</del>

-**User Story #16**: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.
+<del>User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.</del>